unskript/Awesome-CloudOps-Automation/README_extending_docker.md

       > in the above command with the tag number.
 You can find the tags [Here](https://hub.docker.com/r/unskript/awesome-runbooks/tags)

     * Here you may notice we have two `-v` mount point.
 The first one `$HOME/.unskript` is for storing credentials.
-    * The second mount point `$ACA_CUSTOM_DIR_NAME` is where we save custom Actions or custom Runbooks.

-       > Note: This means any content that is created will survive Docker reboots.

     * You would see a Welcome Message once the Docker starts.
 At this juncture point your browser to `http://127.0.0.1:8888/lab/tree/GetStarted.ipynb` (We recommend Google Chrome or MS Edge or Chromium)

 5. Once the page is loaded, Search for any pre-built actions by typing keywords like `aws`, `kubernetes` `kubectl`,  `postgresql`, `mongo` etc. To pick the Action that you want to extend, drag-n-drop it to the main notebook area.
 You can refer [to this](https://docs.unskript.com) to get familiar with the UI.